Home Flight manual By tags Ramblings Colophon RSS

 There you have it: grep and friends not only obviously accept files names as arguments, they evidently do.

-What if one didn't?
+But what if one didn't?
 After rounding up the usual suspects, I can attest to the stunning rarity of common utilities not playing by this tacit rule.
 Let's conjure up gerp (grep + derp!), an abominable degradation of grep that only knows of stdin.

-You can use input redirection (<) to funnel the data from whichever file descriptor you get over your file, to FD 0 (the standard input):
+You can then use input redirection (<) to funnel the data from whichever file descriptor you get over your file, to FD 0 (the standard input):

 gerp keyword < file.txt

 That's it!
 A patched gerp, no cat, no |, just a smidgen of understanding; all POSIX-compliant, too.
+In fact, the pipe (|) operator is essentially a way to connect the FD 1 ("stdout") of one process to the FD 0 ("stdin") of another.

-How seldom have you come across the redirection above?
-It should unquestionably be more common than cat file | grep keyword, yet I'm fairly confident it isn't, despite its twin counterpart (the output redirection) being virtually omnipresent: I explain this phenomenon with the concept of rampant shell illiteracy.
+Yet how seldom have you come across the redirection above?
+It should unquestionably be more common than cat file | grep keyword, yet I'm fairly confident it isn't, despite its twin counterpart (the output redirection) being virtually omnipresent: I explain this phenomenon with the concept of rampant shell illiteracy and attempt to address it through what I refer to as my CLI flight manual .

 The legitimate use of cat